top of page

 Before each match, both team captains have to present a confidential list of all players to the tournament desk, with players numbered from 1 to 6.
 The list will not be seen by the opponents and the sequence cannot be changed.
 A player on this list can be changed if another player comes in as a substitute for him or her during the regular match.

-When it comes to play the tiebreaker, the two teams line up on opposite ends of a court and play 1 singles point each according to the list.
+When it comes to playing the tiebreaker, the two teams line up on opposite ends of a court and play 1 singles point each according to the list.

 If, after 12 points, it is still a tie, each captain can denote one player to play one more point.